10 Finance Internships for Freshmen in College (2023)

 See the job post here.

-Role: Finance Internship (Summer 2023)
+Role: 2024 Finance Internship

 - Currently pursuing an undergraduate degree in an accredited college/university

-- Intermediate knowledge of Microsoft Excel (preferred)
+- Knowledge of Microsoft Excel

 See the job post here.